-Swapping business cards is a time-tested way to introduce yourself to a new business contact — but in the age of the smartphone, it's a little old fashioned.
-Paper cards are easy to lose, and inputting all that contact information into your phone's address book by hand is tedious.
-With apps like CardMuch for iOS, turning a paper card into a digital contact is easy.
-Just point your iPhone camera at a business card, and snap a photo.
-The app's text-recognition software will pull out the key details and update your address book automatically.
-CardMunch can even locate your new contact on LinkedIn so you can get a quick glimpse at his or her background, and see mutual connections.
+Swapping business cards is a time-tested way to introduce yourself to a new business contact, but in the age of the smartphone, it's old-fashioned.
+Paper cards are easy to lose and inputting all that contact information into your phone's address book by hand is tedious.